-- 1 From a main window, for example 4-2 Payable Invoices, on the toolbar, click the Print Records button. - 2 The Report Printing window opens. - 3 Select a report that you want to export to Excel. - 4 Click the Send report data to Excel button.
+1. From a main window, for example 4-2 Payable Invoices, on the toolbar, click the Print Records button.

+The Report Printing window opens.

+- 2. Select a report that you want to export to Excel. - 3.
+Click the Send report data to Excel button.

-5 Your computer launches Excel with a new worksheet populated with the report data.
+Your computer starts Excel, which displays a new worksheet populated with the report data.